Splitet/SplitetFramework/README.md

 ## Installation

-If you're using [MAVEN](https://maven.apache.org/), you have to add this properties to super pom file.
+If you're using [MAVEN](https://maven.apache.org/), you have to add these properties to super pom file.

 .m2/settings.xml
 ```xml